What You Need to Know About Laundry and Dry-Cleaning Worker

 |District of Columbia||$36,870|

-Tools & Technologies Used by Laundry and Dry-Cleaning Workers
+What Tools & Technology do Laundry and Dry-Cleaning Workers Use?

 Below is a list of the types of tools and technologies that Laundry and Dry-Cleaning Workers may use on a daily basis: